beartype/beartype/README.rst

 1.0.0 <beartype 1.0.0_>`__, we reluctantly admit that we'd like to augment the ``@beartype`` decorator with a new parameter enabling full-fat type-checking.
 But don't wait on us.
-Force the issue now by just doing it yourself and then mocking us all over gitter! *Fight the bear, man.*
+Force the issue now by just doing it yourself and then mocking us all over Gitter! *Fight the bear, man.*

 There are good reasons to believe that `O(1) type-checking is preferable <What does beartype do?_>`__.
 Violating that core precept exposes your codebase to scalability and security concerns.
-But you're the Big Boss, you swear you know best, and (in any case) we can't stop you because we already let the unneutered tomcat out of his trash bin by publishing this API into `the badlands of PyPI
+But you're the Big Boss, you swear you know best, and (in any case) we can't stop you because we already let the unneutered tomcat out of his trash bin by `publishing this API into the badlands of PyPI
 <beartype PyPI_>`__.

 Validator Alternatives